Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Madeleine Steinbach, Shutterstock

-Cats might not have a sweet tooth, but they’ll still enjoy the sweet flavor of barley grass.
-Plus, just like oat grass, it doesn’t just taste good: thanks to the high concentration of fibers, this grass has a strong laxative effect.
-Barley is rich in nutrients, too, and will serve as an extra source of protein for your fluffy family member.
-It grows 14 inches tall.
+Cats might not have a sweet tooth, but they still may enjoy the flavor of barley grass.
+Plus, just like oat grass, it doesn’t just taste good; Thanks to the high concentration of fibers, this grass may have a strong laxative effect.
+Barley is rich in nutrients, and vitamins, too, and will serve as an extra source of soluble fiber for your fluffy family member.
+It grows up to 17 inches tall.

 3. Ryegrass

-Cat grass has a very short lifespan: depending on the temperature, humidity levels, and sun exposure, it will only last for 1–3 weeks.
+Cat grass has a very short lifespan, depending on the temperature, humidity levels, and sun exposure, may only last for 1–3 weeks after reaching full height.
 Ryegrass is the longest-lasting and most durable of all the cat grasses, though.
 Thus, if you’re looking for a variety that will stay fresh and healthy for a bit longer, this grass will be a better pick.

 4. Wheatgrass